WadhwaniAI/PestVisionChallenge/README.md

 # 🪰 PestVision Challenge 🌾

 Welcome to the PestVision Challenge!
 This repository houses the codebase for the competition.
+Please check the [challenge website](https://pestvision.wadhwaniai.org/) for more details and registration process

 ## 📂 Directory Structure and Usage